pablodecm/phd_thesis/src/103_chapter_3.md

 where $\hat{\theta}^-$ and $\hat{\theta}^+$ are referred as the lower and upper limits.
-The definition of confidence interval in the context of classical parameter estimation is the range of of values for given parameter that would contain the true value $100(1-\alpha)\%$ of the times.
+The definition of confidence interval in the context of classical parameter estimation is the range of values for a given parameter which, upon repeated trials, would contain the true value $100(1-\alpha)\%$ of the times.
 The concept of confidence interval can also be extended a confidence region when a multi-dimensional parameter vector is considered.
 While the definition of confidence interval  based on